 A literary approach to cinema, with emphasis on story, plot, theme, characters, and symbols.
 The relationships between literary works and their screen adaptations are examined.
-Basic film terminology is considered to assist the student to become a reflective viewer and analyze and support their findings as film criticism.
-Some literary research required.
-(G7A)
+Basic film terminology is considered to assist the student to become a reflective viewer.
+Some research required.
+(GE 7)